tembo-io/website/blog/2023-09-29-table-version-history/index.md

 ## Partitioning

 **What is partitioning?** [Postgres documentation](https://www.postgresql.org/docs/current/ddl-partitioning.html) has detailed information on partitioning but just to summarize, partitioning is about splitting what is logically one large table into smaller tables.
 Typically, this is done for query performance.
-In our case, we are partitioning to enable expiring old versions.
+In our case, **we are partitioning to expire old versions.**

 Partitioning tables is something I’m familiar with from Tembo’s work in [PGMQ](https://github.com/tembo-io/pgmq), which is a queueing extension for Postgres.